vortex314/mqtt2serial/README.md.md

 ### Folder structure
 - simple : most Basic Arduino example.
 Just a serial println publishing a topic.
+- lm4f120 : Serial Mqtt full example , it has more features :
+-- it will detect a failing connection
-- lm4f120 : nanoAkka based example handling, communication connection, re-subscribing, loopback detection
+-- it sends out a loopback message to itself, to check the E2E connectivity wnanoAkka based example handling, communication connection, re-subscribing, loopback detection
 - ... in progress
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyOTM5MDg3NjAsMTk3NzkzNDY3OV19
+eyJoaXN0b3J5IjpbMzAzNDUzNzAsLTEyOTM5MDg3NjAsMTk3Nz
+kzNDY3OV19
 -->